astronomer/docs/astro/kubernetespodoperator.md

 To run Docker images from a private registry on Astro, a Kubernetes Secret that contains credentials to your registry must be created.
 Injecting this secret into your Deployment's namespace will give your tasks access to Docker images within your private registry.

 1. Log in to your Docker registry and follow the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#log-in-to-docker-hub) to produce a `/.docker/config.json` file.
-If the generated `/docker/config.json` does not contain any credential, you will still be able to create the secret by supplying the registry URL, username and password.
+If the generated `/docker/config.json` does not contain any credentials, copy your registry URL, username, and password.
 2. In the Cloud UI, select a Workspace and then select the Deployment you want to use the KubernetesPodOperator with.
 3. Copy the value in the **NAMESPACE** field.
 4. Contact [Astronomer support](https://cloud.astronomer.io/support) and provide the namespace of the Deployment.